EddyVerbruggen/nativescript-plugin-firebase/README.md

 * [Crash Reporting](docs/CRASHREPORTING.md)
 * [Analytics](docs/ANALYTICS.md)

-## NativeScript version
-Please update to at least tns 2.1.0 to make plugin installation a little easier (otherwise you'll need to manually add an `applicationId` to `app/App_Resources/Android/app.gradle`).

 ## Prerequisites
 Head on over to [https://console.firebase.google.com/](https://console.firebase.google.com/) and sign up for a free account.
 Your first 'Firebase' will be automatically created and made available via an URL like `https://n-plugin-test.firebaseio.com`.